+- hiking

 - orienteering

-community surf regime

 - community surf rescue certificate

 At various times throughout the year students will be required to participate in classes outside of the normal schooling times (one hour before or after school).
 This time is always paid back in the form of early finishes or late starts.